braze-inc/braze-docs/_docs/_help/release_notes/2020/october.md

 ## Android 11 upgrade guide

 The Android 11 guide describes relevant changes introduced in the Android 11 release and the required upgrade steps for your Braze Android SDK integration.
-Some changes relate to deep links, HTML In-App Messages, and location permissions.
+Some changes relate to deep links, HTML in-app messages, and location permissions.
 Check out our [upgrade guide]({{site.baseurl}}/developer_guide/platform_integration_guides/android/android_11/) to read more.

 ## Attribution partners - Click tracking guide